metatensor/metatrain/docs/src/concepts/fine-tuning.rst

     training:
       learning_rate: 1e-5

+Please note, that in most use cases you should invoke a new energy head by specifying a new energy variant.
+The variant naming follows the simple pattern ``energy/{variantname}``.
+A reasonable name could be the energy functional or level of theory your dataset was trained on, e.g. ``energy/pbe``, ``energy/SCAN`` or even
+``energy/dataset1``.
+Further you can add a short description for the new variant, that you can specify in your ``options.yaml`` file.

-Please note, that in the case of the basic fine-tuning, the composition model weights will be taken from the checkpoint and not adapted to the new dataset.
+the case of the basic fine-tuning, the composition model weights will be taken from the checkpoint and not adapted to the new dataset.

 The basic fine-tuning strategy is a good choice in the case when the level of theory which is used for the original training is the same, or at least similar to the one used for the new dataset.
 However, since this is not always the case, we also provide more advanced fine-tuning strategies described below.
+For most use cases

 Fine-tuning model Heads